FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

     --trajectory_dir path/to/dir/with/mdlog.i/files \
     --units angstrom_kcal_per_mol_fs
 ```
-- If needed, compute the mean and standard deviation of the various properties in the training set via the compute_means_and_stds.py script:
+- If needed, compute the mean and standard deviation of the various properties in the training set via the compute_means_and_stds.py script (Warning: this script has not been updated to handle different units as well as the others):
 ```bash
 python3 -m ground_state_md.preprocessing.compute_means_and_stds \
     --trajectory_dir path/to/dir/with/mdlog.i/files \